pandas-dev/pandas/doc/source/user_guide/pyarrow.rst

 * More extensive `data types <https://arrow.apache.org/docs/python/api/datatypes.html>`__ compared to NumPy
 * Missing data support (NA) for all data types
 * Performant IO reader integration
+* Facilitate interoperability with other dataframe libraries based on the Apache Arrow specification (e.g. polars, cuDF)

 To use this functionality, please ensure you have :ref:`installed the minimum supported PyArrow version. <install.optional_dependencies>`